GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 you are done with this guide, you should be able to modify the scripts that accompany it to accomodate your custom training jobs.

-If you run into any problems, please create an issue on this repository and [I](https://github.com/nkashy1) will gladly help you resolve them.
+If you run into any problems, please create an issue on this repository.
 If you would like to improve this guide, do not hesitate to make a pull request.

 - - -